-Lime trees will have no fruit if they are not getting the right nutrients, not enough sun or if the flowers are not pollinated.
+Lime trees can fail to produce fruit for a variety of reasons, including lack of nutrients, insufficient sunlight, and unpollinated flowers.
 Most lime trees will not grow fruit for at least the first 2 years but there are some ways to solve this problem.
-Fruit feed your lime tree with nitrogen in the first year, potassium in the next year, water regularly and do not prune growing tips.
+To get fruit sooner, feed your lime tree with nitrogen in the first year, potassium in the next year, water regularly and do not prune growing tips.

 The top reason limes are not growing fruit is because the tree is too young.
 Trees less than 2 years old are not established enough to grow fruit.
 Some lime trees can take up to 5 years to grow their first fruit but there are some ways you can get your tree of to the best start and growing lots of fruit for years to come.

 When planting your lime tree make sure the soil is improved first with compost, aged cow manure and worm castings if you have them.
 These add valuable organic matter to the soil and will help your lime tree grow a strong, healthy root system.

 Worms will come to eat the organic matter and soil bacteria attracted by the compost and will make air pockets in the soil giving the roots more room to grow.
 Lime trees with strong root systems will grow lots of fruit in the next few years.

 Lime trees need lots of nitrogen in their first year after planting to establish healthy leaf and stem growth.
 As your tree grows, you will then want to switch to a fertilizer that is higher in potassium to encourage flower growth and fruit.